-Probably not in the same capacity, though we enjoy teaching a seminar or being invited to give guest lectures.
+Probably not in the same capacity, though we love to do lifestyle presentations at colleges and universities.
 We enjoyed it for many years, we learned a ton, we have both great memories and not so great memories, and we thank that experience for leading us to many other wonderful life adventures.
 For now, we enjoy working seasonally in different parts of the country (such as the National Park Service and other places we can use our Environmental Education skills), and keep traveling!

 Do you ever see yourself living in a house with a yard?

 We don’t know.
 It certainly won’t be a traditional house, but will have space for a large veggie garden.
 It will probably be a tiny house with wheels and be smaller than 200 sq feet.
 Most houses seem way too big and there is too much to clean, maintain, and mow.
 Currently, we have the biggest front and back yard of anyone we know, and we don’t have to mow it.
 We have found better ways to spend our time...like hiking, paddling, cycling and volunteering.